523vishwanath/523vishwanath/README.md

 I design end-to-end deep learning pipelines across **detection, segmentation, and tracking** — and I care as much about the systems engineering as the model.
 On my BDD100K perception stack I took inference from ~3.3 FPS to ~14 FPS through pipeline-level optimization alone, with no change to the model.
 My work spans autonomous driving perception, medical imaging, aerial/UAV inspection, and deployed classification services with FastAPI + Cloud Run front ends.

 Previously a Software Engineer at **HCLTech**, where I built scalable data pipelines in Python and SQL.
-I'm now focused on shipping fast, reliable CV systems — and **actively seeking roles in autonomous driving and perception.**
+I'm now focused on shipping fast, reliable CV systems — and **actively seeking roles in global health, medical imaging, robotics, defect inspections, autonomous driving and perception.**

 - 🔭 Building multi-task perception stacks with **YOLO, RF-DETR, SegFormer, DeepLabV3, Depth Anything V2**
 - ⚡ Optimizing inference with **TensorRT (FP16) and ONNX** for low-latency deployment